“There are two ways of spreading light: to be the candle or the mirror that reflects it.”

 Edith Wharton, a novelist

-Many people confuse leading people with managing people and caring for or loving people with worry or concern for them.
-When we worry about another person, we fear they might lack the ability to cope or overcome something and we communicate this verbally and non-verbally.
+When we worry about another person, we communicate fear that they might lack the ability to cope or overcome something and we communicate this verbally and non-verbally.
 When we worry, common reactions are to offer advice, coaxing, exemption and rescue.
 These are actually more worrisome than any other way you could interact with them.

 When you do any of these, you inadvertently send the signal, “You can’t” and “I don’t have faith in you.
 I must overcompensate for your inadequacies.”
 While this can be an understandable reaction, and confusing when you know people DO need support at times, it is nonetheless one of the most harmful things you can do to another person.
 When you lose faith in them, they lose faith in themselves.
 In the work of LifeWork Systems falling into this reaction indicates you have unwittingly veered into pampering and spoiling someone.